 Why Market Research Matters

 Market research for your startup is all about providing answers.
 You want to know what your business needs to do to be successful, and how your business can compete.
-Strong market research can help provide insight into the gaps you may need to fill or give you data you can use to forecast the potential of your business idea.
+Surveying the need or desire for your product or service can expose gaps you may need to fill.
+It can give you data you can use to forecast the potential of your business idea.

 Understanding the market landscape can ultimately mean the difference between whether your startup flourishes or fails.